chris-ramon/thesis-graphql-go/README.md

 ##### GraphQL
-GraphQL is the component that wraps most of the internal components, it contains the end-user Go APIs, which are syntactically similar than the graphql-js reference implementation APIs.
+GraphQL is the component that wraps most of the internal components, it contains the end-user Go APIs, which are syntactically similar to the graphql-js reference implementation APIs.

 ###### `graphql-js` Main API